copperlight/copperlight.github.io/docs/stocks/nflx-quarterly-subscriber-growth.md

 All of the information presented here is taken from quarterly earnings reports publicly posted on the [Netflix Investors] website.
 The subscriber numbers can be found on the Segment Information tab of the Quarterly Earnings Financial Statements spreadsheets.
-The Domestic and International streaming paid memberships were first broken out separatly in 2011-Q3.
+The Domestic and International streaming paid memberships were first broken out separately in 2011-Q3.

 The [spreadsheet] with the source data that generated these charts is available for review, so you can see that it is a straight copy from the source.